Bit-Apps-Pro/file-manager/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 6.8.4 =
+- Feat: Added option to sync with WordPress media library.
+If this is enabled and target upload path is within WordPress upload directory then, files uploaded using file manager will be visible in WordPress media library.

 = 6.8.3 =
 - Fix: Updated regex to allow plain HTML uploads while blocking files with embedded JavaScript to prevent XSS across all file types.